 Examples of GANs applications in Fashion Retail

 Nowadays, online shopping has become a preferred way of consuming in the digital area, especially during the pandemic.
-However, at the beginning of large-scale online cloth shopping, brands and consumers faced the difficulty of not checking if clothes fit before buying them.
+However, at the beginning of large-scale online cloth shopping, brands, and consumers faced the difficulty of not checking if clothes fit before buying them.

 Thanks to GANs technology, virtual fitting rooms now come into help.
 Collaborating with Augmented Reality (AR) technology, GANs empower the software to create 3D models for clothes and make clothes realistic for virtually trying on.
 With virtual fitting rooms, consumers can not only choose the best size for them but also find the style that suits them best.

 Zeekit and Turefit are two welcomed software that provides virtual fitting rooms for both clothing brands and consumers.
-In 2022, Walmart also announced its collaboration with Zeekit to provide virtual fitting rooms for its digital shoppers on the Walmart app.
+Walmart also announced its collaboration with Zeekit to provide virtual fitting rooms for its digital shoppers on the Walmart app.